mariaweber/Adler_TouchTheUniverse/Asteroids/README.md

 # What's in this repository?

-Bennu 3D model:
+Bennu 3D model: bennu.stl <br/>
-CREDIT:
+CREDIT: Found on Thingiverse, created by Knu - [https://www.thingiverse.com/thing:3263492](https://www.thingiverse.com/thing:3263492) <br/>
-NOTES:
+NOTES: We loaded this stl file into MakerBot Print and had to drastically increase its scale before printing.

-'Oumuamua 3D model:
+'Oumuamua 3D model: Omuamua3.stl <br/>
-CREDIT:
+CREDIT: Found on Thingiverse, created by orion928 - [https://www.thingiverse.com/thing:2695520](https://www.thingiverse.com/thing:2695520) <br/>
-NOTES:
+NOTES: The original aspect ratio of the length to width of this object is 5:1.
+We changed the aspect ratio when printing it out to 10:1 in the MakerBot Print app.
+We also had to size up the model before directly printing the stl file.

-2014 MU<sub>69</sub> 3D model:
+2014 MU<sub>69</sub> 3D model: reworked_ultima.stl <br/>
-CREDIT:
+CREDIT: This is a reprocessed version of the original from Thingiverse, created by ULTIMATHULE - [https://www.thingiverse.com/thing:3351113](https://www.thingiverse.com/thing:3351113) <br/>
-NOTES:
+NOTES: We attempted to load the original stl file from Thingiverse into the MakerBot Print app, but the file failed to load.
+We then found success by loading the original stl file (follow Thingiverse link above) into [Meshmixer](http://www.meshmixer.com/), scaling it up, then saving it and inserting it back into the MakerBot Print app.
+The stl file in this repository is the reprocessed version that can be insert into MakerBot Print.

 Visualization of the Aquarius Project asteroid orbit: Aquarius_project_orbit.mp4 <br/>
 CREDIT: Maria Weber, Aaron Geller, Mark Hammergren